chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 # IANA Considerations  {#iana-cons}

+{:aside}
-RFC Editor: In the following subsections, please replace RFC-TBD with the RFC number assigned to this document.
+> RFC Editor: In the following subsections, please replace RFC-TBD with the RFC number assigned to this document.
 Furthermore, please remove this Editor's Note before this document is published.

 ## New RPC Auth Flavors